Natsec/Eagle-Gaze/README.md

 ## Features
 - It is rather light when running (~2 Mb RAM usage), and will just wake every 10 seconds to make its operations
-- It will pause when you are away from keyboard for more than 1 minute
+- It will pause when you are away from keyboard for more than 2 minutes
 - Only one pop up when its time to relax, then 2 auditive signals to mark the 20 seconds of pause

 ## How to use